 If you have limited time don't plan to serve many time-consuming items, such as wraps and rolls.

-Instead make whole frittatas and savory quiches which can then be cut into smaller portions.
+Instead look for finger food recipes such as whole frittatas and savory quiches which can then be cut into smaller portions.

 Select dishes that can be made in advance and frozen.
 Serve platters of lightly cooked vegetables with dips (most vegetables can be cut up in advance and be kept in the fridge the night before).